How to Remove Closed Accounts From a Credit Report

 FAQs on Removing Closed Accounts From Your Credit Report

-Closed accounts can have a positive or negative impact on your credit report, depending in part on the account’s standing when it closed.
-An account in good standing could have a positive impact on your credit score for up to 10 years, while a closed account with a remaining balance could negatively affect your credit score for 7-10 years.
+Closed accounts may have either a positive or negative impact on your credit report, depending in part on the account’s standing when it closed.
+An account in good standing could have a positive impact on your credit score for up to 10 years, while a closed account with a remaining balance could negatively affect your credit score for 7 years.

 You may be able to reopen a closed account depending on your individual circumstances.
-Contact your card issuer to find out whether your account may be reopened.
+Contact your card issuer to find out whether your account may be reopened.6

 The Takeaway